Arkhangelsk: Novgorodian arrival

-Norwegian-Russian conflict
+Norwegian–Russian conflict

 The area of Arkhangelsk came to be important in the rivalry between Norwegian and Russian interests in the northern areas.
 From Novgorod, the spectrum of Russian interest was extended far north to the Kola Peninsula in the 12th century.
 However, here Norway enforced taxes and rights to the fur trade.
-A compromise agreement entered in 1251 was soon broken.
+A compromise agreement entered in 1251 which was soon broken.

-In 1411, Yakov Stepanovich from Novgorod went to attack Northern Norway.
+In 1411, Yakov Stepanovich from Novgorod went to attack northern Norway.
 This was the beginning of a series of clashes.
 In 1419, Norwegian ships with five hundred soldiers entered the White Sea.
 The "Murmaners", as the Norwegians were called (cf. Murmansk), plundered many Russian settlements along the coast, among them the Archangel Michael Monastery.

 Novgorod managed to drive the Norwegians back.
 However, in 1478 the area was taken over by Ivan III and passed to the Grand Duchy of Moscow with the rest of the Novgorod Republic.